temporalio/sdk-php/testing/Readme.md

 server and RoadRunner for every phpunit run.
 Test server runs as a regular server on 7233 port.
 Thus, if you use default connection settings, there is no need to change them.

 Under the hood RoadRunner is started with `rr serve` command.
+So make sure you have the binary.

 You can specify your own command in `bootstrap.php`:
 ```php
 $environment->start('./rr serve -c .rr.test.yaml -w tests');
 ```